 - Government regulations (Some services are not available for some regions)

-Each region is divided into at least two availability zones that are physically isolated from each other.
-This provides business continuity for the infrastructure as in a distributed system if one zone fails to function the infrastructure in other availability zones remain operational.
-The largest region North-Virginia (US-East) has six availability zones.
+Each region is divided into at least two availability zones that are physically isolated from each other, which provides business continuity for the infrastructure as in a distributed system.
+If one zone fails to function, the infrastructure in other availability zones remains operational.
+The largest region North Virginia (US-East), has six availability zones.
 These availability zones are connected by high-speed fiber-optic networking.

 AWS Management Console

 The AWS management console is a web-based interface to access AWS.
 It requires an AWS account and also has a smartphone application for the same purpose.
+So When you sign in for first time, you see the console home page where you see all the services provided by AWS.
 Cost monitoring is also done through the console.